 If you understand how to market online and can help brands of all sizes grow their business, becoming a digital marketer is a great business to start.

-9. Sweets and Treats
+9. Sweets and Treats Sellers

 When recession and economic slowdowns occur, many people live in fear and worry about the future.
 This constant negative rumination causes those individuals to seek comfort; often in food.
 It appears that producing sweets, treats, and other comfort foods can possibly be a recession-proof business.
 The previously mentioned items have been known to sell well during recessions.

 Profits in the first three months of 2009 at Hershey Co., the nation’s second-largest candy maker, surged 20 percent.
 In more recent times, during the lockdown of 2020, Americans were clearly treating themselves.
 Popcorn sales rose nearly 48% in the week ended March 14, compared with a year earlier, while pretzel sales were up 47%, and potato chip sales surged 30%, according to Nielsen data.